53845714nF/OWON_B35T/protocol.md

 | 11     |       Ohms       |
 | 12     |       hFE        |

+## Last 2 Bytes
-The second two bytes represent the function.
+The final two bytes represent additional information about the value displayed on the multimeter.

 | Number | Value of function |
 | :----- | :---------------: |